White House Kitchen Garden

-First Lady Michelle Obama planted the White House Kitchen Garden on the South Lawn in 2009.
+The White House Kitchen Garden was planted on the South Lawn by First Lady Michelle Obama in 2009.
 The 2,800 square foot garden provides locally-grown food for the first family and White House guests.
 What’s more, the garden is a model for how people like you can grow nutritious food at home.

 Although the White House Kitchen Garden is a recent addition, there is a long tradition of produce-growing at the White House.
 President John Adams planned the first vegetable garden on the White House grounds in 1797.
 Many presidents and first ladies continued the practice by planting fruit trees, orchards, and establishing greenhouses.
 During World War II, First Lady Eleanor Roosevelt planted a Victory Garden at the White House, encouraging all Americans to grow their own food to overcome supply shortages during the war.